Italian bond yields hit 1-month low as Draghi inches closer | Business

 Italian bond yields hit 1-month low as Draghi inches closer

-Italy's borrowing costs hit one-month lows on Tuesday as Mario Draghi faced his last day of consultations with political parties before attempting to form a government.
-The anti-establishment 5-Star Movement said on Monday it would consult members on whether it should back a government led by former ECB head.
+Italy's borrowing costs hit one-month lows on Tuesday as Mario Draghi made progress in his attempt to form a government after consultations with political parties to muster a majority in both houses of parliament.
+Former Prime Minister Silvio Berlusconi confirmed his centre-right Forza Italia party would support a government led by the former European Central Bank chief, who has also received the backing of the centre-left Democratic Party and the centrist Italia Viva.

-"Bond markets are clearly indicating a lower perceived risk premium in Italy, which is good news for the broader European story," said Andrew Sheets, head of cross-asset strategy at Morgan Stanley.
-Italy's 10-year bond yield was almost one bps lower at 0.508%, hovering around one-month lows.
-Its spread over benchmark 10-year Bund yields was around 95 bps , close to its tightest levels in five years.
+Italy's 10-year bond yield was almost one bp lower at 0.508% , hovering around one-month lows.
+Its spread over benchmark 10-year Bund yields was around 94.5 bps, close to its tightest levels in five years "Bond markets are clearly indicating a lower perceived risk premium in Italy, which is good news for the broader European story," said Andrew Sheets, head of cross-asset strategy at Morgan Stanley.

-Italian debt may have also been helped by general positive market sentiment bolstered by expectations of stronger growth and inflation.
-Global stocks rose for the seventh straight day to reach a record high on Tuesday and oil hit 13-month highs.

-Germany's 10-year bond yield was half a bps down on the day at -0.449%, after hitting five-month highs on Monday at -0.412%.
-The 30-year bond yield was trading in positive territory at 0.018%, down half bsp on the day.
+Germany's 10-year bond yield was half a bp down on the day at -0.448%, after hitting five-month highs on Monday at -0.412%.
+The 30-year bond yield was trading in positive territory at 0.016%, ticking down about half a bp on the day.
 Underlining strong demand for long-dated bond issuance in a low-rate environment, Spain launched a new 50-year bond with initial demand over 37 billion euros ($44.72 billion).

 Germany sold 1.111 billion euros of a new inflation-linked bond due in 2033.
 German exports rose in December as solid trade with China and the United States helped Europe's largest economy.